Josesx506/Udacity_FS_nano/03_IAM/03_Access_and_Auth/Readme.md

 Now when each new user is added, their roles are added to the permission json web token. <br>

-In Auth0, you can define all the permissions that the API uses. **Note:** that the permissions are heavily dependent on the actions that your API will be fulfilling and you should be careful about assigning each endpoint its own permission.
+In Auth0, you can define all the permissions that the API uses. **Note:** that the permissions are heavily dependent on the actions that your API will be fulfilling and you should be careful about assigning each endpoint its own permission. <br><br>

+In this lesson, we discussed the role-based access control design pattern.
+Following are a list of topics we covered.
+- Role-permission based access
+- Defining roles in Auth0
+- Using RBAC in Flask
+- Restricting features in frontend